 The bas-relief depicts highlights from the legend of King Gilgamesh of Sumeria, the oldest surviving epic poem.
 The story of Gilgamesh and his adventures predates the invention of writing.
-It was passed down through word-of-mouth until around 2000 B.C. when the Sumerians, using cuneiform script, recorded the epic on clay tablets.
+It was passed down through oral storytelling until around 2000 B.C. when the Sumerians, using cuneiform script, recorded the epic on clay tablets.